Instructors

 Mrs. Erin Philogene

-My name is Erin Philogene, originally from North Carolina but I currently reside in Summit Point, WV with my husband Joe, who is the Boys Varsity Basketball Coach at Evergreen Christian School (ECS), and our three children; Viera 3rd grade, Eroe 1st grade, and Bastien in Pre-K.
+My name is Erin Philogene, originally from North Carolina but I currently reside in Summit Point, WV with my husband Joe, who is the Boys' Varsity Basketball Coach at Evergreen Christian School (ECS), and our three children; Viera 4th grade, Eroe 2nd grade, and Bastien in Pre-K.

-I attended 2 years at Southeastern Baptist Theological Seminary then transferred to Liberty University graduating with a Bachelor's degree in Education with a Special Education concentration.
-After working over 7 years in Early Childhood Special Education and Developmental Therapy, I homeschooled my children before jumping back into teaching 2nd grade at Providence Academy for the past two years.
+I attended two years at Southeastern Baptist Theological Seminary then transferred to Liberty University graduating with a Bachelor's degree in Education with a Special Education concentration.
+After working over seven years in Early Childhood Special Education and Developmental Therapy, I homeschooled my children before jumping back into teaching 2nd grade at Providence Academy for the past two years.

-Tutoring and teaching is the passion God has placed on my life and I feel blessed to join the incredible teachers at CHRSM this year.
+Tutoring and teaching is the passion God has placed on my life and I feel blessed to one of the incredible teachers at CHRSM this year.

 Mrs. Rebecca Redman